JalisoCSP/jekyll-tailwind/_posts/2019-11-28-technomads-datascience.md

 There are however lots of quick ways to get started with Machine Learning projects, including:

 - Image classification: is the image a cat or a dog?
-- Forecasting: using a python package `fbprofit`
+- Forecasting: using a python package `fbprophet`
 - Chatbots: integrating these into social media pages

 # How do we apply Data Science?